CesarNog/ifood-backend-advanced-test/README.md

 ## Non functional requirements

-As this service will be a worldwide success,it must be prepared to be fault tolerant,responsive and resilient.
+As this service will be a worldwide success, it is prepared to be fault tolerant,responsive and resilient.

-Use whatever language, tools and frameworks you feel comfortable to.

-Also, briefly elaborate on your solution, architecture details, choice of patterns and frameworks.
+Solution, architecture details, choice of patterns and frameworks are detailed on each README.

-Fork this repository and submit your code.
+# Instructions

+In this project we have 2 folders.

+Please first run the gateway-app with the instructions located on inner gateway-app/README.MD

+Second run the microservice with the instructions located on inner microservice/README.MD